CasiN335/corCoDa-for-python/README.md

 - The input must be a Pandas dataframe or Numpy array
 - There can be no 0/NaN/string/negative values in the dataframe/array
 - There must be more than 2 columns in the dataframe/array
+- Testing the same dataset with R vs Python it shows that the python version takes about 10x longer.
+So if speed is important use the original R version!

 ## Acknowledgements:
 The original author for this function is Petra Kynclova and the robCompositions team!
 I have only translated it to Python.